- Red Hat Virtualization (RHV) 4.4 with Red Hat Hyperconverged Infrastructure for Virtualization (RHHI-V) 1.8

 - How does Red Hat Hyperconverged Infrastructure work, both in terms of entitlements needed as well as layering of Red Hat Virtualization plus its guests and Red Hat Storage?

-The only supported way to use RHV hosts as Hyperconverged (i.e. to provide Red Hat Storage and Virtualization capabilities at the same time) is through RHHI deployment.
+The only supported way to use RHV hosts as Hyperconverged (i.e. to provide Red Hat Storage and Virtualization capabilities at the same time) is through RHHI deployment following RHHI-V official documentation.

-In order to run a supported RHHI environment you will need to specifically have a RHHI entitlement.
-At this time it isn't supported to run a RHHI environment with just RHEV + RHS entitlements; though using Red Hat Storage for simply hosting RHV guests, i.e. to use RHS as RHV Storage Domain, is fine.
+A RHHI-V entitlement is needed as well.
+It isn't supported to run a RHHI environment with just RHV + RHGS entitlements; though using Red Hat Gluster Storage for simply hosting RHV guests, i.e. to use RHGS as a RHV Storage Domain, running on a different server, is fine.

 - Red Hat Virtualization